LasterAlex/teloxide_tests/README.md

 5. Get the responces with .get_responces()
 6. Do the testing with the gotten responces

+**Do NOT** use raw MockBot fields like bot.updates or bot.me to mutate the bot, unless you know what you are doing.
+Use given abstractions, and if some feature is missing, you can mention it in the github repo (or contact me via telegram [@laster_alex](https://t.me/laster_alex))

 ## Todo

 - [x] Add dataset